320C Kottman Hall, 2021 Coffey Rd., Columbus, OH 43210

 - Rural Sociology 1500 -- Introduction to Rural Sociology

-In addition to responsibilities in research and teaching, I am a State Extension Specialist with Ohio State University Extension in Leadership Development and Program Evaluation.
+In addition to research and teaching, I am a State Specialist with Ohio State University Extension in Leadership Development and Program Evaluation.
 My current efforts focus on youth leadership development.
 Since 2009, I have produced the weekly program, Youth Beat Radio, which airs on Columbus Community Radio Station WCRS.
-The show promotes youth leadership, community service, community action, and youth perspectives, and it provides an opportunity for high school and university students to engage in key production responsibilities.
+The show promotes youth leadership, community service, community action, and youth perspectives, and it provides an opportunity for high school and university students to engage in radio production.
 Topics include environmental issues, recreation, health, culture, arts, music, and current events.

 Ph.D., Human Development and Family Studies, Iowa State University, 1998

 M.S., Home Economics/Child and Family Services, University of Wisconsin-Stout, 1993